 Encourage managers to work with employees on ways to accommodate their other responsibilities, as applicable.
 This may mean creating a flex schedule, adjusting work hours or scheduling regular check-ins.

 Performance reviews have historically been used for identifying star performers and reprimanding poor ones.
 However, amid the COVID-19 pandemic and a shift toward working remotely, it’s not always prudent to lay into employees with performance issues.

 Determining why an employee’s performance has fluctuated will help you figure out what the situation warrants.
 Directly asking the employee is one of the best methods for getting to the root cause.
 From there, you can assess the best course of action.
 Using a heavy hand right away may add to burnout or employee departures rather than address the actual problem.

 Look Forward, Not Behind

 Remote work is likely here to stay, at least in some capacity.
 Some of the largest companies in the world have announced plans to allow such arrangements for the foreseeable future.
 That means your organization should plan for this new landscape right now.
 For instance, in this new environment, does it make sense to have only one performance review a year?
 Should promotions be tied to metrics sussed out at these meetings, or is another method better?
 Is the organization’s definition of “success” the same as it was a year ago?

 Pondering these questions will help you evaluate and implement a more meaningful performance review program—one that can benefit remote and in-person employees alike.

-For a comprehensive guide on performance reviews, including checklists, templates and more, download our free HR Toolkit: Performance Reviews.
+For a comprehensive guide on performance reviews, including checklists, templates and more, download our free E-guide on Performance Reviews.